Agile-IoT/Rampup-Configurator/README.md

 # Ramp-up Configurator

-Current sample implementation is for Smarthome use case.
-New version will be for Pilot-C.
+Monitoring Station Configurator for Pilot-C.

-Ramp-up Configurator will be hosted as a web application to help AGILE users for setting up their initial environment.
+Ramp-up Configurator is hosted as a web application to help AGILE users for setting up their initial environment.